Riverton–Belvidere Bridge: The first bridge (1836–1903)

-In 1903, the demise of wooden covered bridge would be seen, as a storm, dubbed the Pumpkin Flood of 1903, struck in October of that year.
-The storm struck both communities, and the bridge in between, causing the loss of many lives, and on October 17, the toll collector on the bridge closed off the gate and did not allow any person to cross.
-At 6:40 that evening, a crash was heard, and seconds later, the bridge was no more, after tumbling into the Delaware River below.
-Remnants of the bridge were swept downstream, and smashed on the side of the new Northampton Street Bridge, constructed just a few years before.
-After the storm cleared, the community of Belvidere put a ferry to Riverton back in almost immediately.
+In 1903, a violent storm, dubbed the Pumpkin Flood of 1903, struck both communities and the bridge in between, causing the loss of many lives.
+On October 17, the bridge's toll collector closed the gate and prohibited passengers from crossing.
+At 6:40pm that evening, a crash was heard as the bridge collapsed, tumbling into the Delaware River below.
+Remnants of the bridge were swept downstream, and smashed on the side of the new Northampton Street Bridge that was constructed several years earlier.
+After the storm cleared, Belvidere restored a ferry service to Riverton.